pyhf/numfocus-affiliate-project-application/README.md

 18. Projects must adopt the NumFOCUS Code of Conduct or one similar in spirit.
 Please tell us how you plan to meet this requirement: https://numfocus.org/code-of-conduct

-We will adopt the NumFOCUS Code of Conduct and extend it to include our existing Code of Conduct "Responsibilities" and "Scope" sections which come from the the Contributor Covenant v1.4 (http://contributor-covenant.org/version/1/4).
+We will adopt the NumFOCUS Code of Conduct and extend it to include our existing Code of Conduct "Responsibilities" and "Scope" sections which come from the Contributor Covenant v1.4 (http://contributor-covenant.org/version/1/4).

 19. Your Name (First & Last):